Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

-For each demonstration (examples shown in Figure~\ref{fig:real_demos}), we recorded the joint angles of the robot as the sensorimotor trajectory, $\tau$.
+In \textbf{forward task}, the robot uses a tool held in its gripper to push a blue cube from a fixed starting position to a target (x, y) coordinate within a designated area (highlighted in Fig.~\ref{fig:real_setup}.A) on a circular dial.
+In \textbf{inverse task}, the robot uses the same tool to pull the cube from its position on the dial back to the initial starting position.
+Four different 3D-printed tools, shown in Fig.~\ref{fig:real_setup}, are used for the task.
+For each demonstration, we recorded the joint angles of the robot as the SM trajectory, $\tau$.
 The task parameter, $\psi$, was a vector consisting of the $(x, y)$ coordinates of the blue cube and a feature vector derived from an RGB image of the tool.
-The coordinates are computed from the workspace image pixel values, and the tool images were preprocessed by segmenting the tool and extracting its edge contours to form feature vectors.
+The coordinates are computed from the workspace image pixel values, and the tool images were preprocessed by segmenting the tool and extracting its edge contours.